Northwest Natural Holding Co is a public natural gas service supplier operating in the U... Show more

 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full Disclaimers and Limitations.

-Following a 3-day decline, the stock is projected to fall further.
-Considering past instances where NWN declined for three days, the price rose further in of 62 cases within the following month.
+Moving lower for three straight days is viewed as a bearish sign.
+Keep an eye on this stock for future declines.
+Considering data from situations where NWN declined for three days, in of 272 cases, the price declined further within the following month.
 The odds of a continued downward trend are .

 The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
 NWN’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.